 Some lessons include an activity where students create a presentation using Google Slides.
 Teachers have the choice of structuring this slideshow as either having the students deliver an oral presentation or having the students complete and turn in as a hands-on, visual activity.

 Prerequisites

-Game Design in Unity is designed for high school students with a basic level of technical proficiency or exposure to digital design.
-Students do not need a background in programming.
+This course is designed for high school students with a basic level of technical proficiency or exposure to digital design.
+Students do not need a background in programming or game design.

 More Information